Tom-Vulpes/Spoke/README.md

 For USB MIDI you will need the folder that says adafruit_midi.

-For the Keyboard emulator you will need the folder that says adafruit_hid and also two other files called adafruit_debouncer and adafruit_ticks
+For the Keyboard emulator you will need the folder that says adafruit_hid.

+It is fine to have both libraries in the lib folder at the same time.